Keyboard shortcuts

 Parsed in cerebro-core via toml crate. ~ expansion in config.rs.

-8. TODO regex pattern and file scanning
+8. TODO regular expression pattern and file scanning

 Date: 2026-04-22